EnterpriseDB/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

-# building and using locally
+# building and testing locally

 The `ciclops` GitHub Action runs using a Docker container that encapsulates the Python script that was developed to do the CI test analysis.